 The 4.44 kilometer, 13 meter-wide, anti-clockwise circuit has 7 left-handed turns, 5 right-handed turns, and a longest straight of 900 meters.
 A couple of things make the circuit unique: first is the extreme changes of weather–as the locals say, you may experience four seasons in just one day; second is the track layout itself–fast and flowing, there are really only two slow corners, and riders have to trust their abilities while going through a terrifyingly quick circuit that follows the terrain, natural slopes, highs and lows of the cliff it was built on.
 This makes it more of a rider circuit than a bike circuit, a test of courage and skill, which only add to its magic and legend.
 Hailed by many as the purest motorcycling racing circuit in the world, iconic Phillip Island is beloved by riders and fans alike.

-Major events happening at the Phillip Island Grand Prix Circuit in 2020
+Upcoming events at the Phillip Island Grand Prix Circuit

 The easiest way to get to Phillip Island from Melbourne is by private car, but public transport options do exist.